 Voted Westman’s ‘Best Lake’, Clear Lake certainly lives up to its name.
 Considered the clearest lake in the southern prairies, Clear Lake is a premiere destination for boaters.

-Motorized boats are allowed on Clear Lake, Moon Lake, and Lake Audy.
+Motorized boats are allowed on Clear Lake and Lake Audy.
 Boat launches are found on Clear Lake and Lake Audy.

 Only non-motorized watercrafts are allowed on Deep Lake, Lake Katherine, Moon Lake and all backcountry lakes.

-No personal water crafts are allowed on any waters in Riding Mountain National Park (Restricted Activities Order - Park Waters).
+No personal watercraft (sea-doos/jet-skis) are allowed on any waters in Riding Mountain National Park.

-Mandatory watercraft inspections for aquatic invasive species (AIS)MANDATORY INSPECTIONS are required for motorboats, canoes, kayaks, paddleboards, and inflatables entering RMNP waters.
-This includes Clear Lake, South Lake, and all outlying lakes (Deep Lake, Lake Audy, Moon Lake, Whirlpool Lake & Lake Katherine) as well as all streams and rivers.
-The service is free of charge and watercraft passing inspection will receive a permit from Parks Canada.
+Mandatory watercraft inspections for aquatic invasive species (AIS)MANDATORY INSPECTIONS are required for all watercraft and/or water related equipment including, but not limited to: scuba diving gear, fishing gear, inflatables, life jackets, beach toys, etc…. before entering RMNP waters.
+This includes Clear Lake, South Lake, and all outlying lakes (Deep Lake, Moon Lake, Whirlpool Lake, Lake Katherine, Lake Audy & Grayling Lake) as well as all streams and rivers.
+The service is free of charge and watercrafts that pass the inspection will receive a permit from Parks Canada.
 Inspection schedule

 Older, outboard motors, particularly conventional 2-strokes, can release up to 30% of their fuel unburned into the water or air via exhaust.